 How is public involvement being integrated into the development of the Airport Master Plan?

 The master planning process is, by nature, interactive.
-A multi-faceted public and stakeholder involvement program is being implemented so that interested parties have opportunities to participate and be heard at key points throughout the course of the study.
-During the Master Plan process, the Airport will engage the community through public open houses, media (newspaper), social media, the Airport’s Master Plan website, and e-news updates.
-Please see the project schedule for approximate timing of the public open house events.
+A multi-faceted public and stakeholder involvement program was implemented so that interested parties had opportunities to participate and be heard at key points throughout the course of the study.
+During the Master Plan process, the Airport engaged the community through public open houses, media (newspaper), social media, the Airport’s Master Plan website, and e-news updates.

 What can I do to stay informed and provide input?

-We want to hear from you!
-Community participation and involvement is a key component of this Plan.
-Let us know what you think about the future of the Pueblo Memorial Airport – send us comments and attend public meetings to learn more about the Airport and the Master Plan.
-Here’s how you can stay involved in the planning process:
+Community participation and involvement was a key component of this Plan.
+Airport stakeholders and members of the public were able to send us comments and attend public meetings to learn more about the Airport and the Master Plan.
+We offered the following ways to be involved in the planning process:

 Check out the project website.
 Find the latest project information as well as background info, the project schedule, engagement opportunities, and public project documents at your fingertips.

 Sign up to receive our email updates.
-The project website contains a link and information on how to sign up to get the latest project information delivered right to your inbox.
+During the planning process, the project website contained a link and information on how to sign up to get the latest project information delivered right to your inbox.

 Read the draft working papers.
-Current plan information will be posted on the Pueblo Memorial Airport website throughout the course of the project.
-Draft working papers will be revised and incorporated into the Final Master Plan.
+Current plan information was posted on the Pueblo Memorial Airport website throughout the course of the project.
+Draft working papers were revised and incorporated into the Final Master Plan.

 Follow us on social media.
-Follow Fly Pueblo on Facebook to see project status updates and information on community engagement events.
+The Fly Pueblo page on Facebook provided project status updates and information on community engagement events.

 Watch for us in the news.
-We’ll announce public open house meetings through local media outlets.
+We announced public open house meetings through local media outlets.

 Attend an open house event.
-Join us to learn about the project and provide input.
+The public was able to join us to learn about the project and provide input.
 See project schedule for timing of these events.

 Have questions or comments?
-Submit your thoughts anytime to the planning team.
+Interested parties were able to submit their thoughts anytime to the planning team.

 Will capacity at the Airport be considered?

-Yes, airside capacity (runways and taxiways) will be considered due to the significant increases in flight training activity at the Airport.
-Alternatives to enhance airside capacity will be analyzed in the Master Plan.
+Yes, airside capacity (runways and taxiways) was considered due to the significant increases in flight training activity at the Airport.
+Alternatives to enhance airside capacity were analyzed in the Master Plan.

 I’m concerned about noise.
 How will that be addressed in the Plan?

-While the Airport Master Plan does not constitute a noise study, the potential for changes in the noise environment as a result of various development alternatives will be considered.
+While the Airport Master Plan does not constitute a noise study, the potential for changes in the noise environment as a result of various development alternatives were considered.